FR-Rifat/FR-Rifat/README.md

 <div align="center">

-### "Design is not just how it looks—it's how it works."
+### "Design is not just how it looks it's how it works."

 Thanks for visiting my profile! 🚀